Jollof Rice: Nigeria's National Dish

 - African jollof may have been the inspiration for the New Orleans jambalaya of the American South.

 - Jollof has a dance associated with it.
-(How many foods do you know that have a dance that goes with it?
+(How many foods do you know that have a dance that goes with them?
 I'm going to guess not very many!)